GoTeamEpsilon/OpenEMR-Cloud/v1-Beta-AWS-Guide/chapters/05-Session-Management.md

 1. In the AWS Management Console, click **EC2** and then click **Running Instances**.
 2. Wait a few moments.
 3. Identify the recently created instance.
+Note that it will be the row other than the "**openemr-vpn**".
 4. Click the icon in the **Name** column and name the instance "**openemr-redis**".
-5. Note the internal IP of the instance.
+5. Wait for the **Status Checks** column value to read "**2/2**".
+6. With the row still checkboxed, view the bottom pane area.
+7. In the bottom pane, note the **Private IP** in a safe place.

 ### Provision the server

-1. Using the IP noted from before, SSH into the server as user 'ubuntu'.
+1. Using the IP noted from the previous section, SSH into the server as "**ubuntu**".
 If you aren't sure, please review [How do I SSH into Instances](../chapters/08-Administration.md#how-do-i-ssh-into-instances) section.
-Be sure you're logged into the VPN!
-2. Setup the server by running the following `curl -s https://raw.githubusercontent.com/GoTeamEpsilon/OpenEMR-Cloud/master/v1-Beta-AWS-Guide/assets/ec2/redis-setup.sh | sh`.
+2. Setup the server by executing the following `curl -s https://raw.githubusercontent.com/GoTeamEpsilon/OpenEMR-Cloud/master/v1-Beta-AWS-Guide/assets/ec2/redis-setup.sh | sh`.
+3. Wait a few moments.
+4. Execute the command `exit` to disconnect from the SSH session.

 ### Configure OpenEMR servers to point at the cache